-If you would like to order color copies of any of the position statements below, click on the following link to download the order form.
-Return the form with payment to Dr. Patrice Lima, and we will ship them to you:Position Statement Order Form
+If you would like to order color copies of any of the position statements below, click on the following link to and fill out the form on the following page.

 AVSAB promotes positive interactions between pets and people.
 We believe all people—even vets!—can learn better ways to interact with our animals.